 It ruined our lives for years.
 The best way to describe akathisia is to call it acute and chronic pain, but worse.

-There’s a way out though and the following is a description of what worked for my dad and I. If we had known about the triggers for akathisia and the medications that helped, he might have avoided years of suffering, as would I have.
-Almost every medication triggered akathisia and only two helped.
+There seems to be a way out though and the following is a description of what worked for my dad and I. If we had known about the triggers for akathisia and the medications that helped, he might have avoided years of suffering, as would I have.
+Almost every medication triggered akathisia and only two helped (one in particular).
 Plus a very strict plant free ketogenic diet was necessary to keep it under control.
 The medications didn’t do enough without the diet.
 We needed everything.
 I hope this can be used as a resource for people.

 What Is Akathisia?